 Origin: Burma (Myanmar), with modern development in France

-The Birman, or Sacred Cat of Burma, is steeped in ancient legend.
+The Birman cat, or Sacred Cat of Burma, is steeped in ancient legend.
 Lore tells of white temple cats with golden eyes whose fur transformed to a colorpoint pattern with blue eyes as a blessing, their paws remaining white as a symbol of purity.
 Historically, the breed was nearly lost during WWII but was rebuilt in France through careful outcrossing.
+To see how these histories compare in depth, check out this Ragdoll vs. Birman: The Ultimate Breed Comparison Guide.

 Key Historical Facts: